The Murchison meteorite

 Museums Victoria's Head of Sciences Dermot Henry says, "it’s so unusual and it’s yielded so much information about cosmology, element formation and how the universe works – it’s probably generated more publications than any other meteorite.
 And it’s Victorian!"

-See the Murchison meteorite for yourself at Melbourne Museum's Dynamic Earth exhibition.
+You can see the Murchison meteorite for yourself at Melbourne Museum's Dynamic Earth exhibition.

 Got a question about meteorites?
 We can help you with general research enquiries.
 Ask us!